 Depending on how contested a family law matter becomes, the process can be very different for everyone.
 If you are going through a complex divorce where most issues are contested, your case will take longer and involve multiple hearings in court.
 If your case is less complex and both parties agree on many aspects of the divorce, the process may be able to be resolved quickly and without ever having to appear in front of a judge.

-If you have questions regarding the family law process in either Ohio or West Virginia, contact Amy M. Levine & Associates to set up a consultation.
-You can reach our firm at 614-360-2942 in Columbus or 304-519-4354 in Huntington.
+If you have questions regarding the family law process in either Ohio contact Amy M. Levine & Associates to set up a consultation.
+You can reach our firm at 614-360-2942 in Columbus or New Albany.

 The divorce process generally starts with the filing of a complaint in the judicial system.
 Once an answer is received by the other party, the case continues to a hearing.